 ‘They knelt down on both sides of the patient and, one after another, they began to rub him gently on the spot that hurt.
 Then they spat on it and took a kangaroo bone and turned it round on the spot.
 Then, one after another, they came and put their mouth to the spot and sucked for a while, and then spat something out, as if they had extracted the essence causing the pain.
 (Von Hugel 1833 in Clark 1994: 49).

 The thing that interested me most about this early observation of Von Hugel (1833 in Clark 1994:49) was the use of a kangaroo bone that was rotated in a circular fashion on the painful spot – similar to techniques used to this day in acupuncture and acupressure.
 The description does not indicate whether the skin was punctured or not.
 Whichever way, I would suggest that it constitutes a form of acupuncture or acupressure.
 This firsthand observation gives an insight into what is arguably the earliest form of acupuncture practiced by a hunter-gatherer group – one that has survived for over 50,000 years in a relatively isolated environment.
 The reference acknowledges that in traditional times women healers were the practitioners of this ancient form of treatment.
 They were “medicine women.”
-In contrast in the Western Desert in the Wiluna area where I conducted fieldwork over many years, my findings show that pressure point massage and sucking were (and still are) the domain of the male shaman or mapantjarra (see ‘Western Desert Healing’ and ‘Psychic surgeons of the Western desert’ at www.anthropologyfromtheshed.com/project/western-desert-healing/ and http://anthropologyfromtheshed.com/project/psychic-surgeons-of-the-western-desert/.
+In contrast in the Western Desert in the Wiluna area where I conducted fieldwork over many years, my findings show that pressure point massage and sucking were (and still are) the domain of the male shaman or mapantjarra.
+See my ‘Western Desert Healing’ paper http://www.anthropologyfromtheshed.com/project/western-desert-healing/and ‘Psychic surgeons of the Western desert’ paper http://anthropologyfromtheshed.com/project/psychic-surgeons-of-the-western-desert/.

 A “bone needle” (14 cm in length) was reconstructed using a pointed kangaroo bone and gum sourced from the trunk of a balga or Xanthorrhoea (grass tree).
 Pointed tools of this type were used by Nyungar women to sew together kangaroo skins when making their bokka (skin cloaks) using the sinew of kangaroo.
 Tools were often multi-purpose and a pointed awl would have been highly appropriate for conducting acupuncture or pressure point therapy.